rhel-labs/instruqt/podman-basics/02-run-container/assignment.md

 [Mon Feb 03 23:23:16.731518 2025] [core:notice] [pid 1:tid 1] AH00094: Command line: 'httpd -D FOREGROUND'
 </pre>

 Commonly, when you run a process inside of a container, it's not run by any sort of init system.
 It just runs as though you'd run it in the foreground.
-But it's in the foreground, in this detatched state, inside of the container.
+But it's in the foreground, in this detached state, inside of the container.
 It's fully up and active like it was run in the background by an init system like systemd, but its not running under systemd, its running in the container.

 So, what if for some reason you need to get a shell inside of that container?
 Well we can do that too, with `podman exec`.
 This command can run any executable that exists in the container.
 You can run `bash`, or `ls`, or most other bash built-ins.
 You can also run any utilities that have been baked into the container.
 Let's try a few.